atomone-hub/atom.one/FAQ.md

 ## 14 If validators who voted YES are slashed, how will additional validators be secured to ensure the chain is decentralized?

-AtomOne is designed to be community-driven, providing opportunities for new validators who align with the chain’s vision.
-AtomOne is permissionless, allowing anyone to validate the chain.
-The hope is that all participating validators show interest in the chain’s growth and those who spin up a node will contribute meaningfully to the AtomOne project.
+By slashing the Yes voters, the AtomOne's distribution ensured that those who are not aligned with its vision have less voting percentage than the others.
+This is a safety measure to prevent non-aligned decisions from being adopted, as has happened within the Cosmos Hub

 ## 15. What is the plan for scaling AtomOne?